-Stress and work related stress can take many forms.
-As well as leading to anxiety and depression, it often has a significant impact and can take its toll on a person’s health.
+What is work related stress and anxiety?
+Work related stress can take many forms.
+As well as leading to anxiety and depression, it often has a significant impact on performance and can take its toll on a person’s health.

 There is strong evidence of longer term stress leading to conditions such as heart disease, gastrointestinal problems, persistent head, neck and back pain, as well as alcohol and drug dependency.